Our Governing Board

 - Application Review

 Please visit our public meetings page for upcoming Board meetings.
-The agenda for these meetings are generally posted one week in advance of the Board meeting date.
-Our 2019 Board meeting schedule is listed below.
+The meeting agendas are generally posted ten days in advance of the Board meeting date.
+Please see our 2023 Board meeting schedule listed below.

-*Meeting dates and locations are subject to change
+- 2023 ICOC meeting schedule *Meeting dates and locations are subject to change.

 ICOC meeting agendas and transcripts are available in the meeting archives.